webaudiomodules/wam-examples/README.md

 __WebAudioPlugin.createInstance()__

-Now that your plugin is avaiable.
-You can create an instance of it using `WebAudioPlugin.createInstance(audioContext)`.
+Now that your plugin is available, you can create an instance of it using `WebAudioPlugin.createInstance(audioContext)`.

 Example:
 ```js